Overlord (2007 video game): Plot

-The game begins where Gnarl and the Brown minions awaken the Overlord from his tomb.
+The game begins after the events of Dark Legend where Gnarl and the Brown minions awaken the Overlord from his tomb.
 From here they suit him in his armour and proclaim him Overlord in his old and dilapidated tower – the previous Overlord having been killed by heroes, ready to reconquer the lands.
 The Overlord first turns to the Mellow Hills, where the Halflings and their leader Melvin Underbelly are using the townspeople of Spree and Red minions as slave labour.
 The Overlord storms the Halfling Homes, slaying Melvin and reclaiming the Reds and Spree (to the peasants’ delight or disgust depending on whether the Overlord returns their stolen food).
 Castle Spree however has come under attack by bandits.
 After flushing them out, the castle mistress Rose offers her service to the Overlord.

 At Evernight Forest, the roots of a tree where Oberon Greenhaze sleeps cover the Elves' home, nearly extinct after being ransacked by Dwarves.
 The Green minions are found and Oberon is slain.
 The Elves' sacred statue, however, has been stolen by the Dwarves, angering Jewel, the Thieving Hero, who wanted to steal it for herself.
 At Heaven's Peak the town is overrun by zombies and demons.
 Here the Overlord gains the Blue minions.
 At the town's inn, it is discovered that town leader Sir William the Black had fallen for a Succubus, calling off his wedding to Rose's sister Velvet.
 Killing Sir William in Angelis Keep, Velvet offers her services to the Overlord and he must choose between her and Rose.